esphome/esphome-docs/components/wifi_now.rst

   :ref:`wifi_now.inject action <_wifi-now_inject_action>`

 .. note::
-   combined payload must be below 242 char otherwise the send will fail, on esp32 this means a restart!
+   combined payload must be below 242 char otherwise the send will fail, on an esp32 this means a restart!

 Example: